Install Tern

 Running in Docker

-If you’re running Tern CLI in a Docker container, there are a few requirements:
+If you’re running the CLI in a container, two requirements:

 FROM node:22